All Episodes

 But in an era where fewer and fewer people seem to value marriage, period, in an era when fewer and fewer people want to get married, the gay community is making tracks to get married.

-So this whoever it was that wrote this post had a question.
+So this, whoever it was that wrote this post, had a question.

 Is it possible that marriage relationships could do more to upset the balance of nature in the gay community than anything else by stigmatizing those who aren't married?

-And what about those who don't but continue to have you know cohabitating relationship but don't get married, will there be a stigma attached to them?
+And what about those who don't, but continue to have, you know, cohabitating relationship but don't get married?

-Either they're not advancing the cause or some such thing, or in the case of the old days when heteroes lived together but didn't get married, and that was frowned upon at one point in our culture.
+Or in the case of the old days when heteros lived together but didn't get married, and that was frowned upon at one point in our culture.

 Parents didn't like that.

-The old shotgun wedding shacking up, it was called.
+The old shotgun wedding, shacking up, it was called.

-And so this guy, I wish I really it might have been a woman, I can't recall, was wondering if homosexual marriage will segregate the gay community in ways they've never pondered being segregated.
+And so this guy, I wish, I really, it might have been a woman, I can't recall, was wondering if homosexual marriage will segregate the gay community in ways they've never pondered being segregated.

 I have no idea.

-I know, I know, I know, I know.
+Now, now, I know, I know, I know, I know.

 I know what some of you are saying.

-You're probably shouting at the rate of rush, it isn't about marriage.
+You're probably shouting at the radio.

-It's it's it's actually about tearing it apart.
+It's actually about tearing it apart.

 I understand you think that.

-It's about redefining things so that more and more is considered standard ordinary, everyday normal.
+It's about redefining things so that more and more is considered standard, ordinary, everyday normal.

 It's not that there's this desire to get married because marriage is great.